 Quiggle thought for a moment and then nodded.
 ‘Okay.’
 Even though okay hadn’t been invented yet.

-‘But M, C, Z?’ queried the Language Advisor.
+‘But M, C, Z?’ the Language Advisor queried.
 ‘Hardly brilliant, is it?’

 Quiggle got up and pulled the magnetic Z off the board.
 He walked behind Tallyjohn and put the Z on the extreme left edge of the board.
 ‘Look,’ he said, ‘Z first.
-Start with a really angry letter, then all the other countries will sit up and take note.
+Start with an angry letter, and then all the other countries will sit up and take note.
 We’ll have the best alphabet in the world.
 See – it’s a purposeful start – ZHXJE.’

 Tallyjohn threw his hands in the air.
 ‘I give up.
-You know what your problem is?
+Do you know what your problem is?
 Your problem is that the King isn’t your problem.
 He’s mine.
-If I go in there tomorrow and start with this ZHXJE nonsense he’ll have my head off faster than you can say Englebert Humperdink.’
+If I go in there tomorrow and start with this ZHXJE nonsense, he’ll have my head off faster than you can say Englebert Humperdinck.’

 ‘Exactly.
-Nine o’clock presentation; five past nine I’m ten inches shorter.’
+Nine o’clock—I give the presentation; five past nine—I’m ten inches shorter.’

 ‘I won’t go in there with ZHXJETKO to start and that BFSAL crap in the middle.’

 Tallyjohn shrugged.
 ‘Fine.’

 ‘No. You’re the King’s whipping boy.
 You bloody do it!’
 With that, Quiggle strode to the door, threw it open and slammed it shut after him, making the walls and the board shake.